 - Direct assessment CBE program design requires a step-by-step process that begins and ends with outcomes, from broad to the more narrow and detailed.

 Instructional best practices provide the structure for program design in the UW Flexible Option.
 While not unique to direct assessment CBE, practices incorporated by faculty and staff include the use of backward design and tested disciplinary strategies for supporting student learning.
 An infographic of the Step-by-Step Process for UW Flexible Option Curriculum Development (to print, see version below in “More detail”) and webinars on development of the Bachelor of Science in Business Administration project-based degree (by UW-Extension’s Ryan Anderson in a CBE Info webinar) and “The Nuts and Bolts of Developing and Delivering the Flex Curricula” provide details.

 The UW Flexible Option sets up instruction via the resources, rubrics, scaffolding, and sequencing of when students do what steps for maximum learning.

-Carleen Vande Zande, UW Oshkosh associate vice chancellor of curricular affairs and student academic achievement, at a May 2016 assessment workshop for UW-Milwaukee nursing faculty
+Carleen Vande Zande, then UW Oshkosh associate vice chancellor of curricular affairs and student academic achievement and later UW System interim associate vice president for Academic Programs and Educational Innovation, at a May 2016 assessment workshop for UW-Milwaukee nursing faculty

 - The Bachelor of Science in Business Administration degree provides an example of the project-based learning approach.